Co-Counseling Community. Mutual Aid. Trauma Focused.

 Meyer, D. (2018).
 Deconstructing the Cycles of Violence: Female Experiences of Appetitive Aggression (Doctoral dissertation).
 Konstanz, Universität Konstanz.

-Young Migrants at Risk - Putting Offence Prevention into Practice (POPP)
+POPP: Putting Offence Prevention into Practice

 Research on the effectiveness of NET with Unaccompanied Minor Asylum Seekers (UMA’s) with a history of violence and the development of a curriculum for training NET therapists in Germany